aiongg/japanese/prompt.md

   - Follow with a "Gloss Table" for each exchange.
 - **Additional Examples:**
   - Provide 8-10 additional example sentences after the dialogue, reflecting the scenario and Edward’s preferences.
-  - Double the number of examples from a typical lesson (e.g., 8-10 instead of 4-5) for thorough practice.
   - Include a "Gloss Table" after each example sentence.
   - Examples should use varied sentence structures and vocabulary from the dialogue.